greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups

-**Important:** Significant Greenplum Database performance degradation has been observed when enabling resource group-based workload management on RedHat 6.x and CentOS 6.x systems.
+**Important:** Significant Greenplum Database performance degradation has been observed when activating resource group-based workload management on RedHat 6.x and CentOS 6.x systems.
 This issue is caused by a Linux cgroup kernel bug.
 This kernel bug has been fixed in CentOS 7.x and Red Hat 7.x/8.x systems.

 If you use RedHat 6 and the performance with resource groups is acceptable for your use case, upgrade your kernel to version 2.6.32-696 or higher to benefit from other fixes to the cgroups implementation.